michaelfdeberry/prettytimejs/README.md

 **Requirements**

-The module was written as a RequireJs module and requires the amd version of i18next of localization
+The module was written as a RequireJs module and requires the amd version of i18next for localization

 http://requirejs.org/